harness/developer-hub/docs/platform/2_Delegates/advanced-installation/automate-delegate-installation.md

 ### Limitations

-* Two delegates in different locations with different connectivity do not support high availability.
+* Two delegates in different locations do not support high availability.
 For example, if you have one delegate in a development environment and another in a production environment, the development delegate does not communicate with the production delegate.
 The reverse is also true.
 If the one delegate deployed to an environment stops running, Harness ceases operation in that environment.

 ### Step 1: Duplicate the delegate configuration file